airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

         movl  ST_BUFFER_LEN(%ebp), %ebx

 move the function parameters into the appropriate registers for use.
-Then, we load zero into EDI.
-What we are going to do is iterate through each byte of the buffer by loading from the location EAX + EDI, incrementing EDI, and repeating until EDI is equal to the buffer length stored in EBX.
+Then, we load zero into *%edi*.
+What we are going to do is iterate through each byte of the buffer by loading from the location *%eax* + *%edi*, incrementing *%edi*, and repeating until *%edi* is equal to the buffer length stored in *%ebx*.
 The lines

         cmpl  $0, %ebx
         je    end_convert_loop